appcornerit/AppCorner-Social/appcorner.it/README.md

 I encourage anyone who wants to build your own widgets to show the apps as open source, who know php could create a plugin for wordpress.

 ##Terms of service
-This free service on appcorner.it is **WITHOUT WARRANTY OF ANY KIND AND UPTIME AVAILABILITY**, one facebook id only can be used for a single domain, please do not abuse otherwise the service it will turned off.
+This free service on appcorner.it is **WITHOUT WARRANTY OF ANY KIND AND UPTIME AVAILABILITY**, one facebook id only can be used for a single domain and you must leave the logo of appcorner.it (with the link to appcorner.it) on your page, please do not abuse, otherwise the service will turned off.
-If you use this service leave the logo of appcorner.it (with the link) on your page.

 The service is in beta, it requires to compile and login in AppCorner for iPhone, and recovery the facebook id to copy in appcornerapps.js, in the future everything will be easier, for now it remains a service for developers only.